Michellemukami/pizza/README.md

 ## Setup/Installation Requirements
 * Clone the program from Online repo
 * Click on the green button to clone or download
+* On the top right corner of your screen, click the 'fork' button to fork my work.

 ## Known Bugs
 The user cannot have the quantity desired.